-FDA designations to expedite drug development and review, including "orphan drug" designation, Breakthrough Therapy designation, and/or Fast Track designation, even if granted for any of our lead candidates, may not lead to a faster development, regulatory review or approval process and do not increase the likelihood that any of our lead candidates will receive marketing approval in the United States.
+FDA designations to expedite drug development and review, including "orphan drug" designation, Breakthrough Therapy designation, and/or Fast Track designation, even if granted for any of our lead compounds, may not lead to a faster development, regulatory review or approval process and do not increase the likelihood that any of our lead compounds will receive marketing approval in the United States.

-As with our application for "orphan drug" designation for CC8464 from the FDA, there is no assurance that any of our other lead candidates will receive a similar designation from the FDA or that we will receive Breakthrough Therapy or Fast Track designations for any of our lead candidates (including CC8464).
-Further, even if we do receive favorable designations from the FDA, the receipt of any of these designations for a lead candidate may not result in a faster development process, review or approval compared to products considered for approval under conventional FDA procedures and does not assure ultimate approval by the FDA.
+As with any future application for "orphan drug" designation for CC8464 from the FDA, there is no assurance that any of our other compounds that we may develop in the future will receive a similar designation from the FDA or that we will receive Breakthrough Therapy or Fast Track designations lead compound.
+Further, even if we do receive favorable designations from the FDA, the receipt of any of these designations for a lead compound may not result in a faster development process, review or approval compared to products considered for approval under conventional FDA procedures and does not assure ultimate approval by the FDA.

-We may expend our limited resources to pursue a lead candidate or indication and fail to capitalize on lead candidates or indications that may be more profitable or for which there is a greater likelihood of success.
+We may expend our limited resources to pursue a compound or indication and fail to capitalize on lead compounds or indications that may be more profitable or for which there is a greater likelihood of success.

 We have limited financial and managerial resources.
-As a result, we may forego or delay pursuit of opportunities with other lead candidates or for other indications that later prove to have greater commercial potential.
+As a result, we may forego or delay pursuit of opportunities with other lead compounds or for other indications that later prove to have greater commercial potential.
 Our resource allocation decisions may cause us to fail to timely capitalize on viable commercial products or profitable market opportunities.
-Our spending on current and future research and development programs and lead candidates for specific indications may not yield any commercially viable products.
-If we do not accurately evaluate the commercial potential or target market for a particular lead candidate, we may relinquish valuable rights to that lead candidate through collaboration, licensing or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such lead candidate.
+Our spending on current and future research and development programs and lead compounds for specific indications may not yield any commercially viable products.
+If we do not accurately evaluate the commercial potential or target market for a particular lead compound, we may relinquish valuable rights to that lead compound through collaboration, licensing or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such lead compound.

-If we are not successful in discovering, developing and commercializing additional lead candidates, our ability to expand our business and achieve our strategic objectives would be impaired.
+If we are not successful in discovering, developing and commercializing additional lead compounds, our ability to expand our business and achieve our strategic objectives would be impaired.

-Although a substantial amount of our effort initially focuses on developing CC8464 towards approval in the US and other countries, an additional component of our strategy is to discover, develop and potentially commercialize a portfolio of lead candidates to treat orphan diseases and potentially, non-orphan diseases.
-Identifying new lead candidates requires substantial technical, financial and human resources, whether any lead candidates are ultimately identified.
+Although a substantial amount of our effort initially focuses on developing CC8464 towards approval in the US and other countries, an additional component of our strategy is to discover, develop and potentially commercialize a portfolio of lead compounds to treat orphan diseases and potentially, non-orphan diseases.
+Identifying new lead compounds requires substantial technical, financial and human resources, whether any lead compounds are ultimately identified.
 We may not be able to identify new molecules with the potential for clinical development and ultimate approval.
-Even if we identify lead candidates that initially show promise, we may fail to successfully develop and commercialize such lead candidates for many reasons, including the following:
+Even if we identify lead compounds that initially show promise, we may fail to successfully develop and commercialize such lead compounds for many reasons, including the following:

-- the research methodology used may not be successful in identifying potential lead candidates; - competitors may develop alternatives that render our lead candidates obsolete; - lead candidates we develop may nevertheless be covered by third parties' patents or other exclusive rights; - a lead candidate may, on further study, be shown to have harmful side effects or other characteristics that indicate it is unlikely to be effective or otherwise does not meet applicable regulatory criteria; - a lead candidate may not be capable of being produced in commercial quantities at an acceptable cost, or at all; and - a lead candidate may not be accepted as safe and effective by patients, the medical community or third-party payors.
+- the research methodology used may not be successful in identifying potential lead compounds; - competitors may develop alternatives that render our lead compounds obsolete; - lead compounds we develop may nevertheless be covered by third parties' patents or other exclusive rights; - a lead compound may, on further study, be shown to have harmful side effects or other characteristics that indicate it is unlikely to be effective or otherwise does not meet applicable regulatory criteria; - a lead compound may not be capable of being produced in commercial quantities at an acceptable cost, or at all; and - a lead compound may not be accepted as safe and effective by patients, the medical community or third-party payors.